The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Introduction

 Cosmological hydrodynamical galaxy simulations must also account for the coupled physics between gas and radiation that are relevant for reionization and the 21cm signal.
 Heating from ionizing (UV and X-ray) photons directly impacts the strength of the 21cm signal, and also suppresses star formation in low mass haloes \citep[][]{dawoodbhoy_suppression_2018, wu_simulating_2019}, again potentially leaving an imprint on the 21cm signal.
 This effect can be captured with fully coupled radiative transfer simulations, where the gas ionization and heating are tracked on the fly.
 Second, in order to self-consistently derive the 21cm signal before IGM heating, one must track the production and transfer of $\rm Lyman-\alpha$ photons to account for the Wouthuysen-Field effect \citep[][]{wouthuysen_excitation_1952, field_excitation_1958}.
 Finally, correctly modeling the formation of the first stars is needed to determine the 21cm signal at early times \citep[e.g. ][]{magg_effect_2022, sartorio_population_2023}, and relies on following the formation of $\rm H_2$-cooled mini-haloes, subsequent photo-dissociation of the molecular gas, and the transition from Pop III to Pop II stars \citep[][]{klessen_first_23}.

 Ideally, simulations must track the radiative transfer of all of the relevant photons in a fully coupled radiation and hydrodynamics (RHD) simulation.
 To date, several simulation projects have done so, focusing on reionization in a representative volume (for most EoR statistics i.e. $\gtrsim 100^3 \rm Mpc^3$; see \cite{iliev_simulating_2014}), such as: CROC \citep[][]{gnedin_cosmic_2014}, CoDa \citep[][]{ocvirk_cosmic_2016,ocvirk_cosmic_2020,lewis_short_2022}, Aurora \citep[][]{pawlik_aurora_2017}, and THESAN \citep[][]{kannan_introducing_2021}.
 These efforts are increasingly successful at reproducing constraints on the ionization of the IGM.
 One should also note the SPHINX simulations \citep[][]{rosdahl_sphinx_2018, katz_introducing_2021}, that focus on more detailed but smaller volumes, and have been leveraged to investigate e.g. $\rm Lyman-\alpha$ emission during the EoR \citep[][]{garel_lyman-alpha_2021}.
-Because of the high computational expense of full RHD, simulations of volumes large enough to fully account for the effects of cosmic variance on 21cm statistics do not yet resolve galaxies \citep[e.g.][]{semelin_lyman-alpha_2007}.
+Because of the high computational expense of fully coupled RHD, simulations of volumes large enough to fully account for the effects of cosmic variance on 21cm statistics do not yet resolve galaxies \citep[e.g.][]{semelin_lyman-alpha_2007}.
+Others couple approximate RT methods to the hydrodynamics \citep[e.g.][]{davies_efficient_2023}.

 In this paper we aim to strike a middle ground, by relying upon existing large cosmological hydrodynamical simulations of galaxies and by post-processing them to model reionization.
 Our goal is to compare predictions for the 21cm signal of hydrogen during reionization.
 In particular, we use the outcome of three cosmological simulations (Illustris, IllustrisTNG and EAGLE, see Section~\ref{sec:mths}) and contrast their predictions to quantify the link between different galaxy formation models and the 21cm signal.
 These simulations allow us to self-consistently account for the complex interplay between hydrodynamics and galactic feedback processes.